Last updated: September 2022

 - any company within the Sage Group, for the purposes set out in this Privacy Notice, (e.g. global information and customer relationship management; software and service compatibility and improvements; and to provide you with any information, applications, products or services that you have requested);

-- other entities who may also be controllers of the data we share with them, such as academic or research organisations which we may collaborate with to carry out research that is in the public interest or necessary for our own or another organisation’s legitimate interests, for example, to deliver valuable insights to our customers or enable us to improve the service we offer you.
-In those circumstances, we will take additional steps to protect your personal data, including pseudonymisation, or anonymisation and aggregation prior to sharing the data, to protect your privacy and the confidentiality of your data;
+other entities may also be controllers of the data we share with them, such as academic or research organisations, who we may collaborate with to carry out research in the public interest or necessary for our own or another organisation’s legitimate interests, for example, to deliver valuable insights to our customers or to enable us to improve the service we offer you.
+In those circumstances, we will take additional steps to protect your personal data, including pseudonymisation or anonymisation and aggregation prior to sharing the data, to protect your privacy and the confidentiality of your data;

 - partners, including system implementers, resellers, value-added resellers, independent software vendors and developers that may help us to provide you with the applications, products, services and information you have requested or which we believe is of interest to you;